justinthiele/Favsi/README.md

-##Favsi.com: My first Rails app :)
+##Favsi.com: My First Rails App :)

-I finally got around to uploading this.
 I built this app to help myself learn during the summer of 2011.

 Favsi is an app to create lists of *stuff* to share with friends.